maximemulder/clam/README.md

 I find the syntax of Clam to be kind of meh, and it also lacks many important features.
 However, this is more intended to be a fun side project rather than a usable programming language.

-There are probably a few bugs in the program, notably when dealing with unions and intersections equivalence.
-Type errors are not tested yet so a few of them might have escaped me.
+The program testing is not very extensive yet, so a few bugs might have escaped me.

 If I have enough time, I will probably improve this project in the future.